 On the other hand, Docker swarm is five times faster when compared to the Kubernetes.
 So, there is a tough battle between the two in terms of scalability and neither wins.
 The choice is completely up to you either you prefer strength or performance more.
 I prefer stability than agility in scaling and Kubernetes is my winner here.

-In this case, Kubernetes wins the race definitely because of enough capability of managing and analyzing the server loads base on project requirements.
+In this case, Kubernetes definitely wins the race because of enough capability of managing and analyzing the server loads based on project requirements.
 The best part is that there is no need to put any manual efforts and it is a big help for developers.
 On the other hand, Docker Swarm is not a confident candidate here and does not provide good support for auto-scaling.

 If we are talking about the Docker Swarm then load balancing is much simpler than your expectations.
 Here, you don’t have to deal with pods at all and all the containers are made discoverable at a single point only with the complete network IP address.
 All of these things happen automatically when nodes are well connected and free to communicate together.

 On the other hand, Docker Swarm performs rollbacks automatically.
-If anything goes wrong in deploying updates, both Kubernetes and Docker Swarm provides rollbacks scheme where you can undo the changes as per requirements.
+If anything goes wrong in deploying updates, both Kubernetes and Docker Swarm provides a rollback scheme where you can undo the changes as per requirements.
 If you are interested in auto rollbacks then only Kubernetes can help you in this case.
-Even you don’t have to worry about failures too because it closely monitors the updates and deployments from time to time.
+You don’t have to worry about failures too because it closely monitors the updates and deployments from time to time.

 With the help of Kubernetes, you are allowed to share the storage volumes across multiple containers within pods.
 At the same time, Docker Swarm allows you to share storage volumes with other containers too.
 Again, Kubernetes wins the race here where you can mount the storage space locally either on public or private clouds like AWS, NFS, and GCP or more.